1) What Is Cholesterol?

 |240 and above||High|

-HDL (good) cholesterol protects against heart disease, so for HDL, higher numbers are better.
-A level less than 40 is low and is considered a major cardiac disease risk factor because it increases your risk for developing heart disease.
+HDL (good) cholesterol protects against heart disease, so for HDL, a higher number is better.
+A level less than 40 is low and is considered a risk factor because it increases your risk for developing heart disease.
 HDL levels of 60 or more help to lower your risk for heart disease.

 Triglyceride levels that are borderline high (150-199) or high (200 or more) may require treatment in some people.